WayneLauze/Blog-site-thing/README.md

 and How?

-        With frustration, reading and excess help and explanation of component functions from GitHub co-pilot, as well as tutorials and other recoureses on the web.
+        With frustration, reading and excess help and endless explanations of functions, from GitHub co-pilot, as well as tutorials and other recoureses on the web.